nstudio/xplat/README.md

 ```
 npx create-nx-workspace@latest

+// Choose "Integrated monorepo" at the prompt:

+?
+Choose what to create                 …
+> Integrated monorepo:    Nx configures your favorite frameworks and lets you focus on shipping features.

+// Choose "apps" at the prompt:

+?
+What to create in the new workspace   …
+> apps              [an empty monorepo with no plugins with a layout that works best for building apps]
 ```

-At the prompts:
+Install the tools:

-> What to create in the new workspace

-> choose `apps`

 ```
 npm i @nstudio/xplat -D